Costa Chekrezi: Biography

-After being an active leader and participant of the Fier Revolt of 1935, he had to flee Albania towards Italy together with his friends Musa Kranja and Xhevahir Arapi on an Italian fishing boat.
-They reached Monopoli and were transferred to a prison in Bari for three month.
-There Chekrezi would write to Mussolini asking for his release.
+After being an active leader and participant of the Fier uprising of 1935, he had to flee Albania to Italy together with his friends Musa Kranja and Xhevahir Arapi on an Italian fishing boat.
+They reached Monopoli and were transferred to a prison in Bari for three months.
+There, Chekrezi would write to Mussolini asking for his release.
 After three months they were released and gained the right of Political Asylum.
-Meanwhile, in Albania, he was sentenced to death in abstention.
-While trying to form the Organization of Albanian Emigrants (Organizata e Shqiptarëve në Emigracion), Chekrezi was arrested by the French government and surprisingly placed into the concentration camp of Vernet d' Ariege in France until 27 October 1941.
-It is not very clear why he was placed there and how he escaped from it.
+Meanwhile, in Albania, he was sentenced to death in absentia.
+While trying to form the Organization of Albanian Emigrants (Organizata e Shqiptarëve në Emigracion), Chekrezi was arrested by the French government and, surprisingly, placed into the concentration camp of Vernet d' Ariege in France until 27 October 1941.
+It is not clear why he was placed there and how he escaped from it.
 After that, he left for America.

-It was 28 December 1941 when Chekrezi together with Tajar Zavalani formed in Boston "Free Albania" (Shqipëria e Lirë) organization trying to act like an Albanian Government in Exile, possibly with established connections with Office of Strategic Services, and similarly to what Vatra somehow had functioned during the World War I. He gave up this organization in 1945.
+It was 28 December 1941 when Chekrezi together with Tajar Zavalani formed in Boston the "Free Albania" (Shqipëria e Lirë) organization, trying to act like an Albanian Government in exile, possibly with established connections with Office of Strategic Services, and similarly to what Vatra somehow had functioned during World War I. He gave up this organization in 1945.

 Costa Chekrezi has made efforts to maintain bridges between the Allies and Albania.
-In 1946, he was the one to receive a delegation headed by Tuk Jakova in New Yorker Hotel, and the second meeting with Mihal Prifti, where Costa suggested that the Albanian government should find the way to connect with the Western powers, especially USA, and abolish the "friendly" relations with Yugoslavia of Tito, drawing parallels with King Zog-Nikola Pašić agreements.
+In 1946, he was the one to receive a delegation headed by Tuk Jakova in the New Yorker Hotel, and the second meeting with Mihal Prifti, where Costa suggested that the Albanian government should find the way to connect with the Western powers, especially the USA, and abolish the "friendly" relations with Yugoslavia of Tito, drawing parallels with King Zog-Nikola Pašić agreements.
 In the autumn of 1950, he hosted a meeting with Albanian representatives Behar Shtylla and Vilson Progri at the Governor Clinton Hotel.

 In 1951, he published the political analysis "The third plan for partitioning Albania" in Washington D.C.

-Constantin Chekrezi, was overshadowed for half a century by the communist regime; he died near Boston, on January 10, 1959, at the age of 66.
-At his funeral, Fan Noli would describe him as a "statesman, who had struggled all his life for his nation, and a great Albanian guy who had to die poor".
+Constantin Chekrezi, was overshadowed for half a century by the communist regime; he died near Boston, on 10 January 1959, at the age of 66.
+At his funeral, Fan Noli described him as a "statesman, who had struggled all his life for his nation, and a great Albanian guy who had to die poor".